Let’s just say, this isn’t the first time we’ve gotten that one….

 What is your show rated?
 May children see the show?
 Is your show 21+?
 Is there an age limit?

-Our shows are recommended for customers 17 & older due to its content.
+Our shows are recommended for customers 17 & older due to the content.
+There is no age limit to come to Improv Asylum.

 Who's playing tonight?

 Improv Asylum is not a stand-up club.
-Improv Asylum shows feature resident casts (like Saturday Night Live!) who perform.
-Each show has four to six actors, a musician and a technician.
+Improv Asylum shows feature resident casts (like Saturday Night Live!) who perform a blend of improv and sketch comedy.
+Each show has five to six actors, a musician and a technician.

 What is your Main Stage show?